Simec Atlantis has a raft of renewable energy projects

 Simec Atlantis also is involved in research, consultancy, tidal projects in Indonesia, surface wave energy generation and tidal flows.

-Simec Atlantis capitalises on leading position in tidal power
+Simec Atlantis capitalises on leading positions in tidal power and waste-to-energy